-If new business is a race, would you say it’s better to spend your time looking forward or backwards?
-Do you run with your head turned backwards watching mile markers get further away?
+If new business is a race, would you say it’s better to spend your time looking forward or backward?
+Do you run with your head turned backward watching mile markers get further away?
 Or do you watch those mile markers in front of you get closer?
-I would highly suggest not looking backwards whenever you are running, and the same goes for your new business planning.
+I would highly suggest not looking backward whenever you are running, and the same goes for your new business planning.

 As any agency approaches this process of planning, it’s important to note there are two different types of measurements that can change not only how you evaluate the race that is your new business program, but also predict your future success.
 Those two are Lag Measures and Lead Measures.
 Let’s break them down.

-- Lag Measures – These are backwards looking measurements of a result that has already happened.
+- Lag Measures – These are backward looking measurements of a result that has already happened.

 In 2018 your agency needs to be looking at Lead Measures and how they can help you forecast revenue, new clients, and staffing needs.
 Too often, I see agencies looking at only lag measures to determine how they are doing with new business.
 They look back at measures like number of leads created or revenue generated and then try to determine what will happen in the future based off of those results.
 Closing a new client in August has no bearing on September’s chances of closing a piece of new business, so why do we forecast this way?